-Cost of day trip from Bhuj to White Desert
+Cost of day trip Bhuj to White desert

 An average cab charges for one day trip ( up to 300 Km ) from Bhuj to white desert is between INR 2700-3000.
 Usually this trip include visit to India bridge, Kalo Doongar and the Great White Desert.

 The White desert permit costs extra INR 100/- per person, for that showing of identity card is mandatory.